dovecot/documentation/source/developer_manual/design/processes.rst

 before logging in.

 Authentication is done by talking to the authentication process.
-The login process is completely untrusted by the authentication process, so even if an attacker is able to execute arbitrary code inside a login process, they won't be able to log in without a valid username and password.
+The login process is untrusted by the authentication process, so even if an attacker is able to execute arbitrary code inside a login process, they won't be able to log in without a valid username and password.

-After receiving a successful authentication reply from the authentication process, the login process sends the file descriptor to the master process which creates a new mail process and transfers the fd into it.
-Before doing that, the master process verifies from the authentication process that the authentication really was successful.
+After receiving a successful authentication reply from the authentication process, the login process connects to the mail process via UNIX socket and sends the file descriptor it.
+The mail process verifies from the auth process that the authentication really was successful.

 By default each login process will handle only a single connection and afterwards kill itself (but see SSL proxying below).
 This way attacker can't see other people's connections.
-This can however be disabled (``login_process_per_connection=no``), in which case the security of the design suffers greatly.
+This can however be disabled, in which case the security of the design suffers greatly.

 The login processes handle SSL/TLS connections themselves completely.
 They keep proxying the connection to mail processes for the entire